|

 Below:

-left.
 Bigger is better.
-That seemed to be the philosophy in the
+That seemed to be the philosophy in

 castle accompanying